Peter Cooper: The Cooper Union

 Cooper had for many years held an interest in adult education: he had served as head of the Public School Society, a private organization which ran New York City's free schools using city money, when it began evening classes in 1848.
 Cooper conceived of the idea of having a free institute in New York, similar to the École Polytechnique (Polytechnical School) in Paris, which would offer free practical education to adults in the mechanical arts and science, to help prepare young men and women of the working classes for success in business.

 In 1853, he broke ground for The Cooper Union for the Advancement of Science and Art, a private college in New York, completing the building in 1859 at the cost of $600,000.
 The Cooper Union offered open-admission night classes available to men and women alike, and attracted 2,000 responses to its initial offering, although 600 later dropped out.
 The classes were non-sectarian, and women were treated equally with men, although 95% of the students were male.
 Cooper started a Women's School of Design, which offered daytime courses in engraving, lithography, painting on china and drawing.

 The new institution soon became an important part of the community.
 The Great Hall was a place where the pressing civic controversies of the day could be debated, and, unusually, radical views were not excluded.
 In addition, the Union's library, unlike the nearby Astor, Mercantile and New York Society Libraries, was open until 10:00 at night, so that working people could make use of them after work hours.

 Today The Cooper Union is recognized as one of the leading American colleges in the fields of architecture, engineering, and art.
 Carrying on Peter Cooper's belief that college education should be free, The Cooper Union awarded all its students with a full scholarship until fall 2014, when the college began charging tuition, in part, due to the financial impact of construction loans taken before the Great Recession.
 The college is currently implementing a financial plan to restore full-tuition scholarships for all its undergraduate students by 2029.

+As of 2026, the admitting batch of students will have their tuition covered when they are in their 3rd (Junior) and 4th (Senior) years.
+Current students going into their 4th.
+(Senior) year also have their tuition covered by Cooper.